UMM-CSci-3601/backend-lab/LABTASKS.md

 :bangbang: Have your project running (see the README), and use these links -- they should actually work and generate results from your server.

-- [ ] :question: _6_ What is in the `client` folder?
-What is the purpose of each of the HTML files there?

 - [ ] :question: _7_ Describe what happens when you filter users by age in the client.

   - [ ] What exactly is the request that is sent to the server?